 Are you planning to compete in the Paris Marathon?
 Well, you better start training!
 And just like a true Parisian, you can start by jogging past all the historical monuments on the Seine's newly renovated riverbanks, now dedicated to pedestrians.
 If you're looking for fun with the family, head for the banks below the Musée d'Orsay or around the Daumesnil lake in the Bois de Vincennes.
 Good news: all these activities are free!
 And to reconcile sport and culture?
 Register for the Paris Running Tour which organises the city's first ever tours at a faster pace!

 For tee lovers

-Counting 71 golf courses, greater Paris is a paradise for golfers of all levels.
-The most experienced will play at the Golf National in Guyancourt where the Open de France is contested and, in 2018, the Ryder Cup.
-The Disneyland Paris Golf Course, where the Ryder Cup Junior 2018 will be held, offers rounds adapted to all levels.
+Counting more than 70 golf courses, greater Paris is a paradise for golfers of all levels.
+The most experienced will play at the Golf National in Guyancourt where the Open de France is contested and where the Ryder Cup took place in 2018.
+The Disneyland Paris Golf Course where the Ryder Cup Junior 2018 was held, offers rounds adapted to all levels.
 Designed in 1909, the Golf de Fontainebleau remains, between rocky outcrops and heather, one of France's most beautiful golf courses.